rioferzz/Ryoferzz/README.md

 ![Metrics](https://metrics.lecoq.io/Ryoferzz?template=classic&base.indepth=false&base.hireable=false&config.timezone=Asia%2FJakarta)

 <br />

+> I’m interested and currently learning on Computer Networking, Linux, Arduino, 英語, & 日本語.

+>  I think knowing Programming could solve half of problem in your academics.
+>
+>    And being an expert in math (Calculus,
+Discrete math, and college level math) is the other half.

+>    Despite my opinion above, Being an expert in Religions, Your hobby, Judo, and the new stuff you CAN learn is a MANDATORY.

+ >   I realize that programming is a new literacy, and also English language is key of all the flooded information, not only in the internet but also in the real life too.
+Even if you're not fluent in English, knowing some word's in English will help you a lot.

 <br />
 - Please consider to press the follow button below, that will support me a lot.